beartype/beartype/doc/src/code.rst

            if not isinstance(__beartype_pith_0, __beartypistry['argparse.ArgumentParser']):

-Since we annotated that function with a pure-Python class rather than builtin type, ``@beartype`` registered that class with the ``__beartypistry`` at decoration time and then subsequently looked that class up with its fully-qualified classname at call time to perform this type-check.
+Since we annotated that function with a pure-Python class rather than builtin type, :func:`beartype.beartype` registered that class with the ``__beartypistry`` at decoration time and then subsequently looked that class up with its fully-qualified classname at call time to perform this type-check.

 So good so far... so what!
 Let's spelunk harder.